mikechambers/dcli/README.md

 The first time you run this, it may take a couple of minutes to load all of your data (depending on the number of activities that you have).
 If any errors occur while syncing, just re-run the app when its done.
 It is smart enough to only sync the acitivties that it missed the first time.

-One you have done the initial sync, subsequent activity syncs should be very fast.
-You can periodically re-run the app to keep things in sync, or have dcliah automatically sync before it displays your stats.
+Once you have done the initial sync, subsequent activity syncs should be very fast.
+You can periodically re-run the app to keep things in sync, or have dcliah / dcliad automatically sync before it displays your stats.

 ### Grabbing data